Old Fashioned Carrot Cake with Pineapple

 • Place dry ingredients into the mixer.

-• Bake for about 35 minutes or until a toothpick placed in center comes out clean.
+• Bake at 350° for about 35 minutes or until a toothpick placed in center comes out clean.
 Allow cake to cool before adding frosting.

 • In a mixer, cream together cream cheese and butter until light and fluffy.

-• Add confectioners sugar, egg white, vanilla and pinch of salt.
-Stir in remaining 1/2 c. of pecans.
+• Add confectioners sugar and vanilla.
+Stir in pecans.

 Course: Dessert